 11. Make sure essential payments like the mortgage and car installments are paid.
 While you’ll likely be selling those assets in the next few weeks or months, maintaining payments ensures there will be no ownership or liability issues when that happens.
-If you aren’t the executor or don’t have the means to keep payments going, speak with the probate attorney or other estate administrator right away.
+If you aren’t the executor or don’t have the means to keep payments going, speak with the probate attorney or other estate administrators right away.

 12. Contact all key agencies, insurance providers, and financial institutions.
 The funeral director likely contacted the Social Security office, but be sure to confirm and, if not, reach out yourself.
 Insurance policies should be canceled as well and information related to the will and financial accounts should be turned over to a probate attorney.

 13. Collect documents you’ll need to finalize the probate process.
-This includes everything from funeral and death certificates to wills, birth certificates, social security information, marriage license and deeds to homes, cars and other major property.
+This includes everything from funeral and death certificates to wills, birth certificates, social security information, marriage license, and deeds to homes, cars, and other major property.

 All of this speaks to the importance of pre-planning with loved ones ahead of their death.
-By keeping critical papers, documents, and wishes organized and on-hand, families can tackle much this arduous work more quickly and easily.
+By keeping critical papers, documents, and wishes organized and on hand, families can tackle this arduous work more quickly and easily.
 However, if the deceased left no final wishes or clear next steps, or if the information you need is in a bit of a disarray, don’t panic.
 Ask friends or relatives for help putting the pieces together and ensuring both the funeral and journey that follows aligns with your loved one’s life and ongoing expectations.